Tibing/howtomake.software/blog/emotion-recognition.md

 Whoa, not many lines but tons of interesting stuff is above.
 Let's figure it out!

-First of all we're using `detectSingleFace` to run face recognition.
+First of all, we're using `detectSingleFace` to run face recognition.
 We're passing `video` and `new SsdMobilenetv1Options()` inside.
-The library will read current picture at the `video` and'll try to find a face on it using `SsdMobilenetv1O` AI model.
+The library will read the current picture at the `video` and wll try to find a face on it using `SsdMobilenetv1O` AI model.

-At the next line we're asking it to recognize face expressions also.
+In the next line, we're asking it to recognize facial expressions also.
 And finally, retrieving the most likely expression.
 Here's the list of the possible emotions:

 - neutral
 - happy